crashoverride777/swifty-ads/README.md

 # Pre-setup: "DEBUG" custom flag

 AdMob uses 2 types of AdUnit IDs, 1 for testing and 1 for release.
 You should not test live ads when you are testing your app.
-The helper will not automatically change the AdUnitID from test to release mode.
+This helper will automatically change the AdUnitID from test to release mode and vice versa.

 With the latest xCode it is no longer necessary to setup the DEBUG flag manually.